nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    1. Corrupted `/data/addressbook.json` file (file is not in valid json format) before running the app

-      1. Expected: App will not list any contacts and events.
+      1. Expected: App will not list any persons and events.
-         It will clear all the contacts and events in the `/data/addressbook.json` file when a valid input is entered by the user.
+         It will clear all the persons and events in the `/data/addressbook.json` file when a valid input is entered by the user.
          Format of `/data/addressbook.json` file becomes valid.

 ## **Appendix:** Planned Enhancements